HowardHan99/urban-sim/README.md

 - [ ] Curated asset and scenarios for better rendering.
 - [ ] Release checkpoints for more robots (Booster T1, Unitree G1, ...)
 - [ ] Release reactive environmental agents via ORCA -> IDM-JAX.
+- [ ] Support for long-horizon navigation in PG environments.
+- [ ] Urban locomotion environment.
 - [ ] Release useful scripts for downstream tasks such as data generation for imitation learning, instance/appearance randomization for reinforcement learning.
-- [ ] Urban locomotion environment.
 - [ ] Lightweight pipeline for scenario & environment generation.

 ## 💘 Acknowledgement